tlienart/Xranklin.jl/docs/syntax/code.md

 When evaluating a code block, Franklin captures `stdout`, `stderr` and, if the code doesn't fail, the result of the execution.
-When using the command `\show`, the output is placed in the following HTML:
+When using the command `\show` (or automatically if you use implicit naming), the output is placed in the following HTML:

 ```html
 <div class="code-output">